cchosch/playlist-not-bot/README.md

+# WARNING

+THIS README IS NOT FINISHED DO NOT DO WHAT IT SAYS IN HERE

 # playlist-not-bot

 This is a discord bot that uses a slave discord account to queue songs up

 # configuration

-First, install `discord.py` with `pip install discord.py`.

-then, make a `config.json` file in the root folder and put your bot's token, your slave account's (real discord account) token and your desired bot prefix like this:
+Make a `config.json` file in the root folder and put your bot's token, your slave account's (real discord account) token and your desired bot prefix like this:

 ```json
 {